 I used toasted pumpkin seeds, but you can use toasted pecans, almonds or walnuts.

 Add in some chopped up crispy pancetta or bacon.
-You can even add in chicken strips for a complete meal.
+Add in citrus for some brightness if you have it on hand.

 I used a warm honey mustard vinaigrette that can be made with honey or maple syrup.
 Either works incredibly well.
 If you don’t have time to dress the salad ahead, warm the dressing.
 It will relax the kale.
 Also add the pumpkin seeds and sweet potatoes when they are hot.
 Kale can handle this.